Property Valuation Protest Timeline

 You may file your protest in one of the following ways:

-1. Electronic Filing - make a link to the protest database
+1. Electronic Filing - link to the protest database coming soon

 Those filing a SINGLE electronic protest will be able to select their referee hearing date/time.
 The County Clerk’s Office will schedule hearing dates/times for those filing MULTIPLE protests.
 (Hearings may also be waived whereby referees will review the protest documents in absentia.)